Caroline Bartliff

 University Hospitals of Derby & Burton NHS Foundation Trust

-The team supported Parkinson’s UK in launching their Therapy Induction Programme in 2022, which was a huge success for influencing the management of Parkinson’s at a national level.
-She helps deliver the annual national training on Parkinson’s and Atypical Parkinson’s.
-Winter 2021 saw the launch of the Derby teams ‘Parkinson’s Disease: A Multidisciplinary Guide to Management’ book; a labour of love for the team with again the hope to spread knowledge and best practice far and wide.
+The Derby Parkinson's team deliver the annual national training on Parkinson’s and Atypical Parkinson’s.
+Winter 2021 saw the launch of the book ‘Parkinson’s Disease: A Multidisciplinary Guide to Management’; a labour of love for the team with again the hope to spread knowledge and best practice far and wide.